 In the mid 1960’s I convinced Clyde to buy a bigger boat.
 I remember driving around with him looking at used Thompsons, but I think he knew they were lake boats that wouldn’t hold up to much on Buzzards Bay.
 The other problem with the Thompson was that they were wooden hulls and I think Clyde knew fiberglass was the next new thing.
 Grady’s and … Continue reading Our Thunderbird – The Ute was a hoot!

-Mattapoisett Boatyard Dave and Ned Kaiser I was 13 the first time I set foot on MBY.
+Click here for my April 2018 UPDATE Mattapoisett Boatyard Dave and Ned Kaiser I was 13 the first time I set foot on MBY.
 I was with my father Clyde and he was about to buy a Thunderbird from Russo Marine.
 He was pumping Ned’s grandfather Art McLean for a better price.
-Unlike today, when MBY is pretty much all storage, back then they were doing more equipment sales.
-We never bought an … Continue reading Mattapoisett Boat Yard (508-758-4791 – Ch.
+Unlike today, when MBY is pretty much all storage, back then they were doing … Continue reading Mattapoisett Boat Yard (508-758-4791 – Ch.
 68)